soniaturcotte/soniaturcotte.com/writing/book-roundup-june-aug-2023.md

 A photography book with a few essays interspersed.
 Read this as a palate cleanser from the horrors of all the others.

 The images of old farmed animals are beautiful and emotional.
 How rarely we see these animals even as mature adults, much less elderly.
 Leshko presents them with dignity.

+It reminds me of the 22-year-old cows at my research site, who I am low-key in love with.

 <figure>
   <img src="https://images.squarespace-cdn.com/content/v1/5cb9e71665019fd944cd6b5b/1555689875698-S9K6XLXBJDUJ9JRJCVYS/Leshko_Abe_Optimized.jpg?format=1500w" alt="Black and white profile portrait of a white goat">